Neurogenetics Curriculum

 • Sleep assessment: sleep disturbance is nearly universal in neurogenetic syndromes (Angelman, PWS, MECP2, Smith-Magenis — circadian reversal in Smith-Magenis/RAI1); untreated sleep disorder worsens behavioral and psychiatric symptoms; polysomnography if clinical concern

-• Multidisciplinary team: neurogenetics, child/adult psychiatry, neuropsychology, behavioral therapy (BCBA for ABA in ASD/ID), speech-language pathology for AAC, occupational therapy — no single provider can address all dimensions of dual diagnosis
+• Multidisciplinary team: neurogenetics, child/adult psychiatry, neuropsychology, behavioral therapy (BCBA for ABA in ASD/ID), speech-language pathology for AAC, occupational therapy — no single provider can address all dimensions of neuropsychiatric comorbidity

 Key Points